 Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
 This rating system calculates how effective your furnace is at combusting natural gas into heat.
-An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while producing heat.
+An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while generating heat.

-• Save Americans $1.9 billion annually.
+- Save Americans $1.9 billion annually.

-• Reduce carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over three decades, the equivalent of what 61 million homes emit each year.
+- Reduce carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over three decades, the equivalent of what 61 million homes emit each year.

-Starting in 2029, the proposed rule would require all new gas furnaces to feature AFUE ratings of 95%.
+Starting in 2029, the updated rule would mandate all new gas furnaces to feature AFUE ratings of 95%.
 This means furnaces would combust nearly 100% of the gas into usable heat.

 Guide to Condensing Furnaces